Happy Hours Ideas To Boost Your Sales

 Auchan is still far behind the US giant – Walmart uses dynamic pricing and changes its product prices almost 50,000 times a month.

-Inspiration 7: Hotels (hostels, B&B, and others)
+Inspiration 7: Happy Hour ideas for Hotels (hostels, B&B, and others)

 Flash sales, seasonal sales, and off-peak season sales of the hotel bookings are an emerging market.
 Currently, some of the booking sites are running so-called “dynamic pricing” known from airline industry - they are pricing the rooms based on the current demand and the amount of already sold out rooms at the moment of booking.